 Transitionary times are the best times to get through some decluttering.
 As winter approaches and the temperature drops, it’s the natural time to change out your summer clothes for warmer options.
-You may also be winterizing your plants, storing some outdoor furniture, or bringing out blankets and winter decor.
+You may also be winterising your plants, storing some outdoor furniture, or bringing out blankets and winter decor.
 Since you’re transitioning anyway, it’s a great time to declutter.
-Whether you’re organizing or getting rid of things, both options are great for straightening up your environment and feeling calmer as a result.
+Whether you’re organising or getting rid of things, both options are great for straightening up your environment and feeling calmer as a result.

 Decluttering and organizing isn’t just something you are responsible for; your kiddos can jump in and get involved as well — especially as they get older and start becoming more responsible for their own space and belongings.
-It’s good to instil this practice into their routine during a change in seasons.
+It’s good to instil this practise into their routine during a change in seasons.
 Help them declutter by encouraging them to donate old belongings, store their summer items, take out their winter items, and help them to rearrange their space.

 Donating Toys and Clothes